barimale/jigsaw-puzzle-solver/README.md

 ```

 ## Forked repos
-Experimental prefixed projects are forked.
+'Experimental' prefixed projects are forked.
 The algorithm is there explicitly defined in
 hard-coded way.